inf112-v19/LwjglApplicationConfiguration/Deliverables/Oblig5.md

 ## Part 2: Requirements
-   - We have finished everything on the list, although the multiplayer is not completely working.
-The reason we chose to finish the other requirements on the list, is because we found them more important, and as a core part of the game.
+   - We have finished everything on the list.
+The reason we chose to implement these features, is because we found them important and as a core part of the game, as well as we had time to do it.
    - To see tasks completed this iteration, check the "Done in Mandatory 5" column on the GitHub project board.